Resistor52/cloud_dfir_demo/README.md

 sudo cp /boot/config-`uname -r` temporary/ sudo zip files_for_rekall_profile.zip temporary/* sudo chown ec2-user:ec2-user files_for_rekall_profile.zip
+zip kernel-headers-`uname -r`.zip  /usr/src/kernels/`uname -r`/*
 ```
-Download these two zip files for use on the SIFT Workstation and the LKM file for use with Margarita Shotgun.
+Download these three zip files for use on the SIFT Workstation and the LKM file for use with Margarita Shotgun.
 After downloading the files, this EC2 instance can be terminated.
 In Step 8, we will use Rekall on the SIFT Workstation to convert the Volatility Profile to a Rekall Profile.

 NOTE: You DO NOT want to run these commands on the same instance that is to be imaged because you want to have minimal impact of the target instance.